meower-media-co/RFC/RFC3.md

 }
 ```
 ## Locked Accounts
-When an account is found to be doing suspicious activity or has been inactive for an extended amount of time, it may be locked to help prevent malicious attempts of accessing it.
+When an account is found to be doing suspicious activity or has been inactive for an extended period of time, it may be locked to help prevent malicious attempts of accessing it.

 When an account is locked the only authentication type that'll be available to use is `email`.
 If an account does not have a verified email, the user will have to reach out to support to get their account reinstated.